-The team at MPOWER Performance Institute determines if you would benefit from dry needling during an evaluation.
+The team at MPOWER Physical Therapy determines if you would benefit from dry needling during an evaluation.
 They may consider you a candidate if you have painful trigger points that impede your rehabilitation, athletic performance, or recovery from a sports injury.

-You may feel a slight pinch during needle insertion, but the pain is fleeting and well-tolerated by most patients.
+Dry needling is done using needles so thin that some patients may not feel the insertion of the needle.
+Others may feel a slight pinch, but the pain is fleeting and well-tolerated by most patients.
 Your provider may insert several needles during your session, but they only keep the needles in place for a few minutes before removing them.

 Your physical therapist may move the needle to reach trigger points.
 When this occurs, you may feel your muscle twitch.

 Dry needling is different for everyone, so ask your physical therapist what you can expect based on your condition.

 After your dry needling session, you may feel sore for 1-2 days.
 In addition, you may have some bruising around the area of treatment.
 If you have any questions or concerns after treatment, contact your physical therapist.

 Dry needling must be performed by a physical therapist who has a dry needling certification.
 Call us or book online to schedule an appointment with a dry needling physical therapist.